 Document Control

-Record of Amendments
+Record of Amendments 2

-1. Introduction 6
+1. Introduction e

-Aims of the Discretionary Discount Policy θ
+Aims of the Discretionary Discount Policy е

-2. Policy Objectives and Action Plan
+2. Policy Objectives and Action Plan 7

-Objective 1: To ensure that assistance is available and accessible to members of the community mo ost in need 7
+Objective 1: To ensure that assistance is available and accessible to members of the community most in need 7

-Objective 2: To ensure discretionary discounts are only awarded when no other means of assistanc available
+Objective 2: To ensure discretionary discounts are only awarded when no other means of assistance is available 8

-Objective 3: To monitor and evaluate the administration of the policy to ensure that the service needs of the community
+Objective 3: To monitor and evaluate the administration of the policy to ensure that the service refle

 3. Discretionary Discount - Customers in receipt of local Council Tax Reduction 9

 Responsible officer 9

 Decision making process 9

 Notification of decision 9

 Review of decision/re-determination requests 10

 Notification of review/re-determination decision 10

 4. Discretionary Discounts - Customers not in receipt of local Council Tax Reduction 11

 Responsible officer 11

 Decision making process 11

 Notification of decision 11

 Review of decision/re-determination requests 11

 Notification of review/re-determination decision 11

 5. Discretionary Relief - Business Rates 12

 Responsible officer 12

 Decision making process 12

 Notification of decision 12

 Review of decision/re-determination requests 12

 Notification of review/re-determination decision 12

 6. Relief relating to organisations established for Sporting and Community Purposes 13

 Community Organisations 13

 Sporting Organisations (including Community Amateur Sports Clubs) 13

-Responsible officer 12
+Responsible officer 14

 Decision making process 14